UjwalKandi/UjwalKandi/README.md

 - 🎓 I'm a Computer Engineering undergrad
 - 💻 I’m currently working at [Epsilon](https://www.epsilon.com/us)
-- 👯 I’m looking to collaborate on projects that are using Python.
+- 👯 Looking to collaborate on projects that are using Python.
 - ⭐ 2021's Objective: Contribute more to open source <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - ⚡ I love photography, programming, data science and books